TDCJ Workforce/Career Technical Education (CTE)

 - If you have a detainer, you must pay for classes from your trust fund account.

-- TDCJ requires student placement in vocational-technical (vo-tech) programs to be prioritized by the release date.
+- TDCJ requires student placement in workforce (CTE) programs to be prioritized by the release date.

 - Must have a minimum of six months remaining in custody to complete the program.

 G3 may require approval by the unit warden.